-Cracked nipples most often result from chafing during sports and due to breastfeeding.
+Cracked nipples describe irritation and scabbing on or around the nipple.
+Cracked nipples most often result from chafing during sports or from breastfeeding.

 Cracked nipples are characterized by red, irritated, and scabbed skin on or around the nipple.
 Using gentle creams and avoiding harsh soaps, chemicals, and tight clothing can help treat and prevent nipple cracking.